-Brisbane, the state capital of Queensland boasts a mild, subtropical climate and the channels the laid-back attitude that Australians are known for.
-Caught between tourist destinations, the Gold Coast and the Great Barrier Reef, Brisbane is often been overlooked as a destination in its own right.
+Brisbane, the state capital of Queensland boasts a mild, sub-tropical climate and channels the laid-back attitude that Australians are known for.
+Caught between tourist destinations, the Gold Coast and the Great Barrier Reef, Brisbane is often overlooked as a destination in its own right.
 But the “River City” is a great home base for exploring Southeast Queensland.
 If you’re wondering what to do in Brisbane and its surrounds?
 Plenty.

 Ride the City Cat

 What better way to explore The River City than via the River itself?
 The Brisbane River.
 In fact, the City Cat (catamaran and ferry service) will link you up with a number of the attractions and activities listed below.
 Two of my favourite stops are New Farm Park for the historic Brisbane Powerhouse and Bulimba with its Oxford Street cafes and restaurants.
 See timetables for the City Cat and other public transport services here.

 Get up close to the wildlife